Implementing Dynamic Priority Scoring for Urgent Municipal Requests

 confidence_score: float = 0.0

-# Compile once at module load to prevent ReDoS and ensure thread safety
+# Compile once at module load: prevents ReDoS recompilation and is thread-safe.

 STATUTORY_PATTERNS = re.compile(